-It is possible to generate a particular burst signal useful for conducting the power test described in CEA-2010 norm.
+It is possible to generate a particular burst signal useful for conducting the power test described in CEA-2010/CTA-2034 norms.

 It is possible to define the number of cycles of the sinusoids and the repetition time of the burst.
 Note that Cycles resolution is up to half sinusoid (6.5 in the example).